 People who suffer from heartburn, acid reflux or other problems related to esophageal acid exposure find relief from adjustable beds, too.
 Elevating the head during sleep has been shown to reduce acid exposure and acid clearance time.
 There are certainly advantages with an adjustable bed.

-To quantify the health benefits of the various bases we looked at customer testimonials, quality of massage technology, head and feet elevation potential and other health-related features such as zero gravity position.
+To quantify the health benefits of the various bases we looked at customer testimonials, quality of massage technology, head and feet elevation potential and other health-related features such as custom position and multi-point adjustment

-Serta and Amerisleep foundations rated the highest in our health rankings with solid reviews and a range of useful features.
+Serta and Amerisleep foundations rated the highest in our health rankings with solid reviews and a range of useful features, like the ability to customize pillow angle in the Amerisleep model.
 Craftmatic and Costco were ranked last with a lower percentage of positive health reviews and lackluster features.

 Consumers want a product that lasts.
 With quality materials and construction, an adjustable bed can exceed the life of its warranty and last several years.
 However, the mechanical parts on adjustable foundation sometimes break.
 When adjustable beds break, they can be stuck in uncomfortable positions, making it difficult to use or get up from.

 For our considerations in this category we looked at the construction materials used, customer reviews concerning durability and longevity, motor load capacity and quality certifications.
 Tempurpedic and Amerisleep foundations rated best in regards to these criteria.
 Costco was at the bottom, though customers did often positively review the retail chain’s return policy when citing problems.
 Craftmatic’s limited full coverage warranty terms were also a point of concern for many reviewers.